Fair Housing Accessibility FIRST

 online web resources, and a toll-free information line for technical guidance and support.

-There will be 10 live training events across the country during Spring 2018 to July 2018.
-The schedule is on our training calendar.
-Our 4 webinars have been completed for this contract year.
+There will be 10 live training events across the country during Spring 2020 to July 2020.
+The schedule will be posted on our training calendar.
+We have presented 4 webinars during October to November of Fall 2019.

 Program Manager for the Fair Housing Accessibility FIRST Program at 312-913-1717, Ext.
 228